top of page

 Updated: Oct 3, 2023

 The combination of sweet corn, tomatoes, and basil tastes exactly like summer to me, and who doesn’t want to eat a bowl full of summer for as long is lasts?
-Quinoa, bell peppers, and zucchini, make this a hearty salad, perfect for pairing with grilled chicken or ribs and calling it a (summer) day.
+Quinoa, bell peppers, and zucchini make this a hearty salad, perfect for pairing with grilled chicken or ribs and calling it a (summer) day.

 When I was teaching cooking and nutrition in an after-school program for kids, we taught a lesson called Eating a Rainbow.
 Most of the students were familiar with the term, but they didn’t really know what it meant.
 I had to gently break it to them that, no, it didn’t mean eating a package of rainbow skittles ;)

 Eating a rainbow means eating a wide variety of as many different colors of foods as you can.
-If you think about that, most proteins, and carbohydrates such as grains, are some version of brown*.
-How do you get color on your plate?
+Most proteins and grsin-based carbohydrates are some version of brown.* How do you get color on your plate?
 From fruits and vegetables.
-Eating a rainbow may sounds like just a tricky way to get kids to eat more of the green stuff, but why is that an objective in the first place?
+'Eating a rainbow' is a catchy way to encourage get kids to eat more of the green stuff, and there's a reason why that's important.

-One of the reasons is because plant foods contain a wide variety of vitamins, minerals and phytonutrients.
+Plant foods contain a wide variety of vitamins, minerals and phytonutrients.
 I’ve written before about phytonutrients - the beneficial compounds that are found in fruits and vegetables.
 While not technically essential, like vitamins and minerals, they are still really important for human health.

 Recipe Variations

-• As almost always with my recipes, vary this according to what you like and what's in your fridge.
+• As almost always with my recipes, vary this according to what you like and what's in your garden or fridge.
 I picked up a dark purple bell pepper - the color of an eggplant - because I was intrigued and it fit with my rainbow theme.
 To be honest, it was disappointing.
 The color was only on the surface, and it was kind of bitter.
 I recommend red, orange or yellow peppers for the best flavor.

 Creating this blog is a labor of love for me, and I hope that you enjoy the recipes and nutrition information.
 My real business, which I also love, is providing one-on-one nutrition coaching services to people who want to fine-tune their diet and lifestyle to improve their health.
 If that describes you, schedule a free call and let's talk about how I can help you.